 The Arborway Committee v.
 Executive Office of Transportation et al, Suffolk Superior Court.
 On May 26, 2009, the Superior Court granted summary judgment to the state defendants on statute of limitations grounds, dismissing all claims against the Commonwealth.
-On July 7, 2009, the Superior Court ordered the entry of a separate and final judgment on those claims, which will allow plaintiffs to appeal immediately from them.
-The plaintiffs have stated they will appeal.
+On July 7, 2009, the Superior Court ordered the entry of a separate and final judgment on those claims, which permitted the plaintiffs to file their notice of appeal on July 24, 2009.